 Up to $240 in Annual Entertainment Credits

-Cardholders will now receive up to $240 in annual statement credits for select entertainment services, with monthly installments of $20.
-But this new benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with Audible, SiriusXM, Peacock, the New York Times, Disney+, The Disney Bundle, ESPN+, and Hulu.
+After a major refresh back in 2021, Amex Platinum cardholders now receive up to $240 in annual statement credits for select entertainment services, split into monthly installments of $20.
+But this new benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with the following services:

-Unless you’re already using and paying for one of these services, this is a mediocre addition at best.
+Unless you’re already using and paying for one of these services, this is a mediocre benefit at best.

 $300 Equinox Gym Credit

-Another new benefit of the Amex Platinum Card that was added in July 2021 is a credit of up to $300 to use for Equinox gym memberships or a digital subscription to Equinox+.
+Another new benefit of the Platinum Card from American Express that was added in July 2021 is a credit of up to $300 to use for Equinox gym memberships or a digital subscription to Equinox+.